-- To achieve fundamental understanding of the classical theory of elastic plates and introduce analytical, numerical solution techniques in thin plate theory - To apply theory of plates to the problems involving various geometrics and boundary conditions. - To apply Navier and Levi's method to plates with different end conditions. - To know different theories and procedure for analysis of shells. - To know design procedure for different shells.
+- Achieve fundamental understanding of the classical theory of elastic plates and introduce analytical, numerical solution techniques in thin plate theory - Apply theory of plates to the problems involving various geometrics and boundary conditions. - Apply Navier and Levi's method to plates with different end conditions. - Know different theories and procedure for analysis of shells. - Know design procedure for different shells.

-Course Outcomes: At the end of the course, the student will be able to
+Course Outcomes: On successful completion of this course, it is expected that students should be able to

-- Analyse bending of plates and understand small deflection theory - Analyse plates using Navier's and Levi's method. - Analyse Circular plates. - Use appropriate theory to analyse the shell structure. - Design shell structures of singly curved and doubly curved.
+- Analyse bending of plates and understand small deflection theory - Analyse plates using Navier's and Levi's method. - Analyse Circular plates. - Use appropriate theory to analyse the shell structure. - Design shell structures of singly curved and doubly curved